moves-rwth/nitwit-validator/README.md

  - 2   -> Parsing witness failed (file not found).
  - 3   -> Usage error (wrong arguments).
  - 4   -> Unspecified, probably failed in parsing C.
- - 5   -> Witness reached an error state, but __VERIFIER_error was not called (deprecated, code 250 instead).
+ - 5   -> Witness reached an error state, but the error function was not called (deprecated, code 250 instead).

 ### Some more specific exit codes
  - 240 -> Witness missing (deprecated).
  - 241 -> Witness got into a sink state.
- - 242 -> Program finished without calling __VERIFIER_error, witness not in an error state.
+ - 242 -> Program finished without calling error function, witness not in an error state.
  - 243 -> Witness is in an illegal state.
  - 244 -> A C identifier was undefined (usually when some C function/type cannot be resolved).
- - 245 -> The program called __VERIFIER_error, but the witness automaton did not finish in an error state.
+ - 245 -> The program called error function, but the witness automaton did not finish in an error state.
  - 246 -> A C identifier was defined twice.
  - 247 -> Unsupported nondeterministic operation for resolving variables (currently only = and == are allowed in assumptions).
- - 248 -> __VERIFIER_assume or assert() failed.
+ - 248 -> error function or assert() failed.
  - 249 -> Bad function definition.
- - 250 -> Witness reached an error state, but __VERIFIER_error was not called.
+ - 250 -> Witness reached an error state, but error function was not called.
  - 251 -> Out of memory.
  - 255 -> Wrapper script error.